LBHackney-IT/lbh-base-api/README.md

-# LBH Transactions API
+# LBH Base API

-Transactions API brings all the transaction records for citizens from Universal Housing backoffice.
+Base API is a boilerplate code for being reused for new APIs for LBH

 ## Stack